weidong-whu/railine/README.md

-# Travel Like a Train: rail track detection and reconstruction in aeral images
+# Rail track detection and reconstruction in aeral images
 ### Source code and datasets will comming soon!!!
 ## One can download parts of the dataset through the link, which contains totally 4000 image blocks and the ground truth for OBB-detection and segmentation of the rail track.